 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-Students are required to produce a valid Working with Children Check and a satisfactory police check prior to starting the course.
+Students must be 18 years of age at course commencement and are required to produce a valid Working with Children Check and a satisfactory National Police Check prior to commencement of the course.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.